'Not everything is pretty here': Charleston tourism reckons with slavery and racism - KESQ

 Magnolia Plantation’s “From Slavery to Freedom” tour is more popular than the tour of the plantation house.
 The tour began as The Magnolia Cabin Project, an effort to preserve the houses of the enslaved, and has consistently recognized and addressed the hardships and cruelty that challenged African-American families from antebellum times through the Civil Rights era of the 20th century.

 Magnolia still serves as a wedding venue.
-Though it did promote wedding services earlier this year on social media, Drayton Hall has not hosted a wedding in nearly 10 years, according to Carter Hudgins, its president and CEO.
+Though it did promote wedding services on social media last year, Drayton Hall has not hosted a wedding in nearly 10 years, according to Carter Hudgins, its president and CEO.
 This is despite backlash that has led sites such as Pinterest and The Knot to stop promoting wedding content that romanticizes former slave plantations.

 Progress and history can co-exist as enemies or as friends.